Welcome to our

 Our next big get-together will be a Cluster Reunion together with two other classes, 1967 and 1968.
 It's scheduled to be held in the spring of 2023.
 Earlier we asked you to save the dates of May 26-29, 2023; now the Academic Calendar indicates that Commencement will be one week earlier than that; and, of course, everything these days is subject to change.

 If you're a member but aren't currently signed in, click the Sign In button.
 It's either on the upper right of this screen or below these Announcements.

-A year ago, it was thought that coping with COVID-19 would require withdrawing $31 million from the college’s endowment, but now that estimate has been reduced by 45%.
-In June, ObieSafe policies began to be lifted as recommended by the Ohio Department of Health, and campus life began to return to normal.
-There were 839 students on campus for “summer semester” classes, and more than 900 new students are expected to enroll in the fall, making the incoming class the largest in Oberlin’s history!
+In 2020, it was thought that coping with COVID-19 would require withdrawing $31 million from the college’s endowment, but now that estimate has been reduced by 45%.
+In June of 2021, ObieSafe policies began to be lifted as recommended by the Ohio Department of Health, and campus life began to return to normal.
+There were 839 students on campus for “summer semester” classes, and more than 900 new students were expected to enroll in the fall, making the incoming class the largest in Oberlin’s history!
 Details are in this article from the Oberlin Review.
-Classes begin October 4.

 President Ambar's Chief of Staff told the story of Oberlin's leadership planning from March through November of 2020.
 It is dramatic and detailed.
 Read it at https://inside.oberlin.edu/oberlin-2020/ Then, looking forward, in August 2021 Ben Jones interviewed President Ambar.
 Watch it at https://vimeo.com/588389938/45c693f5f7

 Matthew Rinaldi has published Fire at the Freedom House, which he’s worked on for over a decade.